How to Ensure Compliance and Build Trust While Personalizing Your Customer’s Experience

 -

-Over-communicate benefits.
+Over communicate benefits.
 “We use your preferences to show you products you love—not random stuff.”

 -

-__Highlight your privacy-first values. __Make trust part of your brand DNA.
+Make trust part of your brand DNA.

 Transparency isn’t just a legal obligation—it’s a trust-building strategy.